-While growth will moderate, it will remain above the Sydney average in the medium term, especially for houses on reasonable blocks of land close to amenities or with views.
+While growth will moderate over time, it will remain above the Sydney average in the medium term, especially for houses on reasonable blocks of land close to amenities or with views.

-While the area is full of beautiful homes, it’s equally important to factor in the investment potential and buy a home that is both a financial asset and a great place to live.
-As buyers agents it’s our job to help you find the property which fulfils your requirements on every level.
+While the area is full of beautiful homes, it’s important to factor in the investment potential.
+This enables you to buy a home that is both a financial asset and a great place to live.
+As buyers’ agents, it’s our job to help you find the property which fulfils your requirements on every level.

 Most developed areas of the Shire are accessible by the Cronulla or the Wollongong train lines.
 Trains from Sutherland currently reach Central Station in around 30 minutes, however this time may be reduced if the express Sydney metro train line is extended to Hurstville as originally proposed.
 Multiple bus routes also service houses in the Shire, which may be more convenient for some people.